 Symphony & Meaning, Exploring Leadership

-Eighth grade advisors begin the year by focusing on how one person’s actions contribute to the success of the whole and the values by which each individual student guides their lives.
+Eighth grade advisors begin the year by focusing on how one person’s actions contribute to the success of the whole community and the values by which individuals guide their lives.
 They also encourage positive leadership by considering these questions: What does is mean to be a leader?
 What is good leadership?
 What type of leader do I want to be?
 Students participate in leadership exploration and goal-setting activities modeled after Tom Hoerr’s Celebrate Leadership: Lessons for Middle School Students.
-Throughout second semester, students develop and articulate the most important value by which they guide their lives in a formal This I Believe essay.
+In the second semester, students develop and articulate the most important value by which they guide their lives in a formal This I Believe essay.
 The essays, prompted by personal memories, stories, events, and places, are delivered in front of the entire Middle School student body, faculty, and parents during the final week of the eighth grade school year.

 Upper School Advisory

-New Upper School students are assigned a faculty advisor.
-Returning students choose the teacher they want.
+In Upper School, all students are assigned a faculty advisor.
 Students sit with their advisor in Chapel and meet with them to discuss class work, schedule changes, or personal problems.
 The advisor monitors the student's academic and social progress via personal talks, formal meetings, and updates by other teachers.
 Students can count on their advisor for help in dealing with issues big and small.
 This faculty member also communicates regularly with parents to provide a vital partnership in student support.